IEntin/ClientServer/docs/README.md

 value 0 means that the number of threads is std::hardware_concurrency

 Client can request diagnostics for a specific task to show details of all stages of business calculations.\
 This setting is '"Diagnostics" : true' in the ClientOptions.json.
-It enables diagnostics only\
+It enables diagnostics\
 for that client.

 To run Google tests:\